Tooth Resorption

 Is it painful?

 This is a VERY PAINFUL condition.
-Majority of animals do not show symptoms and suffer in silence.
+The majority of animals do not show symptoms and suffer in silence.
 Of those that happen to demonstrate symptoms, the patient may be off their normal appetite, drooling, pawing at the face, and “chattering” or grinding of teeth.

 What causes tooth resorption?

 Even with extensive ongoing research, the cause is unknown.
 Current studies support that the cause may actually be multifactorial.
-Until the cause understood, preventive recommendations can only be speculative.
+Until the cause is understood, preventive recommendations can only be speculative.
 Research has shown that these areas are not true caries (cavities) caused by bacteria.
-Tooth resorption usually originates hidden below the gum line, but is not visualized until the crown of the tooth is involved.
+Tooth resorption usually originates hidden below the gum line but is not visualized until the crown of the tooth is involved.
 The resorptive process is very complex.
-In short, odontoclasts, normal cells located within the periodontal ligament, are for some reason activated and begin a pathological resorption of the root surface.
+In short, odontoclasts, normal cells located within the periodontal ligament, are, for some reason, activated and begin pathological resorption of the root surface.
 Once these defects reach the inner layers of the tooth, cats experience extreme discomfort.

 What is the treatment?

-Dental radiographs are essential to properly identify between Type 1 and Type II disease.
+Dental radiographs are essential to identify between Type 1 and Type II disease properly.
 Treatment is focused on removing the source of the resorptive process.

 Follow-up with full mouth radiographs should be done annually on any animal diagnosed with tooth resorption.